 The 2016 World Cup was one of the more exciting editions of the league.
+From a sports betting online perspective, it had many amazing surprises too!
 Here’s Bet India’s pick of the top three games of the tournament.

 When all was said and done, it was the West Indies holding that big World Cup trophy aloft.
 Those four towering sixes from the big bat of Carlos Brathwaite (more on him later) saw the Windies and not England secure their second T20 World Cup win in the most dramatic of circumstances.